Results and questions on matchings in groups and vector subspaces of fields: Matchings in linear subspaces of field extensions

 In this final subsection, we shall prove Theorem \ref{linear theorem} after providing a background on \textit{linear acyclic matchings}.
 Unlike Definition \ref{linear matching} and similar to matching in abelian groups, a linear acyclic matching is indeed a map such as $f:A\rightarrow B$.
 Here, $A$ and $B$ are vector subspaces of a certain field extension and $f$ is a linear isomorphism.
 The definition of linear acyclic matchings, developed in \cite{MR3393940}, builds on the notion of \textit{strong matchings} from \cite{MR2735391}. \begin{definition} Let $L/F$ be a field extension and $A$ and $B$ two $F$-subspaces of $L$ which are of the same finite dimension.
 An $F$-linear isomorphism $f:A\rightarrow B$ is said to be a strong matching if any ordered basis $\mathcal{A}$ of $A$ is matched to the ordered basis $f(\mathcal{A})$ of $B$ in the sense specified in Definition \ref{linear definition}. \end{definition}

-It is known that there is a strong matching from $A$ to $B$ if and only if $A\cap AB=\{0\}$ in which case every linear isomorphism between $A$ and $B$ is a strong matching \cite[Theorem 6.3]{MR2735391}.
-In view of the dimension criterion \eqref{intersection criterion}, this is a special situation because if $A\cap AB=\{0\}$, then the subspaces appearing in \eqref{intersection criterion} are trivial.
+It is known that there is a strong matching from $A$ to $B$ if and only if the intersection $A\cap AB$ is trivial, in which case every linear isomorphism between $A$ and $B$ is a strong matching \cite[Theorem 6.3]{MR2735391}.
+In view of the dimension criterion \eqref{intersection criterion}, this is a special situation because it implies that the subspaces appearing in \eqref{intersection criterion} are all trivial.

 To define linear acyclic matchings, in analogy with Definition \ref{main definition}, one should first make sense of two linear isomorphisms $f,g:A\rightarrow B$ between vector subspaces of a field $L$ having the same ``multiplicity functions''.
 We want the elements of the multiplicative group $L^\times$ realized as $af(a)$ to be the same as those realized as $ag(a)$.
 But here $A$ and $B$ are subspaces rather than finite sets.
 So article \cite{MR3393940} puts forward the definition below: \begin{definition} Let $L/F$ be a field extension and $A,B$ be $F$-subspaces of $L$.
 Two $F$-linear isomorphisms $f,g:A\rightarrow B$ are called to be \textit{equivalent} if there exists a linear automorphism $\phi:A\rightarrow A$ satisfying